Automattic/wp-calypso/packages/composite-checkout/README.md

 ## API

 While the `Checkout` component takes care of most everything, there are many situations where its appearance and behavior will be customized.
 In these cases it's appropriate to use the underlying building blocks of this package.
+The following are in alphabetical order.

 ### Button